Gifted and Talented

 Students who were identified as gifted in their prior district and whose previous district’s Gifted and Talented identification process measures abilities comparable to DSISD’s assessment requirements will be placed in the DSISD Gifted and Talented program.

-Students who were identified as gifted in their previous district and the prior districts assessment procedures does not meet DSISD’s Gifted and Talented identification requirements will be administered the NNAT 3 as a screening instrument.
+Students who were identified as gifted in their previous district and the prior districts assessment procedures does not meet DSISD’s Gifted and Talented identification requirements will be administered a screener.
 Students meeting the district standard on this screening assessment will be placed in the appropriate Gifted and Talented program immediately.

 Incoming transfer students should present any prior testing paperwork from their previous district when requesting testing for our Gifted and Talented Program, specifically CogAt and NNAT scores.

 SUMMER TESTING PROCEDURES

 Due to COVID-19 (Coronavirus) summer testing will not take place for the 2020-2021 school year.

 DISTRICT ASSESSMENT WINDOWS

 Gifted and Talented assessment process for the new school year will begin after the first few weeks of school for all campuses.
 Below is the testing window for assessments performed during the 2020-2021 school year.